 The dominant systematic uncertainties in the cross section measurement arise from uncertainties in the JEC.
 Summing up quadratically all JEC uncertainties according to the prescription given in Ref.
 [23], the total JEC uncertainty amounts to about 2.5% in the central region and increases to 12% in the forward regions.
 The 2.6% uncertainty in the integrated luminosity [32] is directly propagated to the cross section.
-The uncertainty in the JER enters the measurement through the unfolding procedure and results in an additional uncertainty of 1% to 2% of the unfolded cross section.
-Non-Gaussian tails in the detector response to jets near |y| = 3.0, the maximal absolute rapidity considered in this measurement, are responsible for an additional uncertainty of up to 2%.
+The uncertainty in the JER enters the measurement through the unfolding procedure and results in an additional uncertainty of 1-2% of the unfolded cross section.
+Non-Gaussian tails in the detector response to jets near |y| = 3.0, the tion, integrated luminosity, non-Gaussian tails in the resolution, and from residual effects included in the uncorrelated uncertainty.
+The total uncertainty is obtained by adding all uncertainties in quadrature maximal absolute rapidity considered in this measurement, are responsible for an additional uncertainty of up to 2%.
 Residual effects of small inefficiencies in the jet identification and trigger selection are covered by an uncorrelated uncertainty of 1% [11].
-The total systematic experimental uncertainty ranges from about 3 to 8% in the central detector region and up to 12% for absolute rapidities near the selection limit of 3.0.
+The total systematic experimental uncertainty ranges from about 3-8% in the central detector region and up to 12% for absolute rapidities near the selection limit of 3.0.
 Figure 3 depicts all experimental uncertainties as well as the total uncertainty, which is calculated as the quadratic sum of all the contributions from the individual sources.